Information for prospective students

 - The undergraduate course, called the Computer Science Tripos, is a three-year or a four-year course.
 Students graduating after three years receive the BA honours degree.
 Students who achieve a high standard in the third year can stay on for a fourth year and receive both the BA and Master of Engineering (MEng) degrees.

-- Open Days will be held on 5 and 6 July 2012 at the William Gates Building.
+- Open Days will be held on 6 July and 7 July 2017 at the William Gates Building.

 - There is also a first year option in the Natural Sciences Tripos that allows transfer into Computer Science at the end of the first year.
 Students can also apply to transfer from other courses at the end of their first or second year.